 - Cook and enjoy!

-What I love is that you do not have to sear the meat before cooking.
+*You do not have to sear the meat before cooking.
 Plus, you don't have to cut off fat from the pork tenderloin.

 When you don't remove it, you'll have a few slightly unpleasant bites of tough, chewy meat because silver skin does not break down.
 I like to use kitchen scissors to remove the silver skin because I find it easier than using a knife.
-But you can easily slice it off using a knife.
+But you can also slice it off using a knife.

 Because the sauce is made up of wine and water with only a little cornstarch sprinkled over the pork, you will find that makes a rather thin gravy.
 I personally like this.

-However, if you'd like a thicker gravy, when the pork is done, whisk together 1 tablespoon of cornstarch and 1/4 cup cold water until no lumps remain.
+However, if you'd like a thicker gravy, when the pork is done, whisk together 1 tablespoon of cornstarch and ¼ cup cold water until no lumps remain.

 Wine: Make sure you use a wine that you enjoy drinking because you will absolutely taste the wine.

 - Note that I tested this recipe using chicken broth and found it to be not nearly as flavorful as the pork made with wine.
 Therefore, I highly suggest adding a little extra salt and seasoning when cooking the pork if you are not using wine.